 Hyein earned her BA in Biology and MA in Cognitive Psychology from San Francisco State University.
 She is currently a Ph.D. student in the Behavioral and Cognitive Neuroscience program at the CUNY Graduate Center.
 She is broadly interested in the neural and physiological bases of emotion regulation and affective disorders.
 Particularly, her interests involve the relationship between maladapative emotion regulation strategies (e.g., worry, rumination, suppression) and affective disorders, and how individual differences in these maladaptive processes are associated with development, maintenance, and exacerbation of anxiety and mood disorders.

-Leona joined the Emotional Regulation Lab in 2016 with an interest in digital mental health and wellness research using an interdisciplinary approach.
-Prior to joining the Emotional Regulation Lab, she worked as a research assistant with the Workplace Mental Health Research Program at the University of New South Wales in Sydney, Australia.
-During this time she worked on a range of research projects examining the evidence for interventions that prevent the development of mental illness in the general workplace and in emergency service workers.
+Leona joined the Emotional Regulation Lab in 2016 to work on a variety of digital mental health research projects.
+She is part of the Personal Zen Team working towards a new and improved version to be released late 2017.
+Prior to joining the Emotional Regulation Lab, she worked in the Workplace Mental Health Research Program at the University of New South Wales and Black Dog Institute in Sydney, Australia.
+During this time she worked on a range of research projects examining the evidence for interventions that prevent the development of mental illness in emergency service workers and in the general workplace.
 She has a Master’s Degree in Industrial/Organizational Psychology and worked as a management consultant in Australia and Malaysia before venturing into academia.

 David joined the Emotion Regulation Lab in September 2016.
 After obtaining a Bachelors of Art in Anthropology, from McGill University in Montreal, he has taught English in Japan, edited college biology textbooks, worked in education reform, and co-founded an activist printing cooperative.
 In addition to studying psychology, he is a program manager and teacher at a non-profit called the BioBus, which brings the joy of science to young people all over New York City.
 David is interested in the intersection of anxiety, stress, and technology in the workplace.
 After he obtains his master’s degree in psychology, he plans to pursue a Ph.D. in clinical psychology.